alexsaalberg/tmux-sidelib/docs/planned.md

 # Planned Stuff

+## v0.3
+- Figure out (and fix) issues with timeouts.
+  - Currently timeouts don't behave as expected.
+  - I think hooks don't work as I think they do, so this needs to be investigated.

 ## v0.2
+### COMPLETE
 - Make state of sideapp part of sidelib proper
   - Problem: Currently the `note` and `man` apps have to build and test state on each timeout to see if any action should be taken
     - This results in duplicated and messy code.